gmlewis/bible-codes/TheLittleBook.md

 Will you reject my words, my people?
 Will you choose to discredit the messengers I have sent?
 For I have sent many!
 Many of you will persist in your insanity, not even taking the time to verify the words of this prophecy, and you will do so to your own detriment and loss of reward.
 As soon as the restrainer is removed and my Bride is taken, they will move with great haste to kill everything and anyone who is Christian.
 They will purge Christianity from the earth if they could, and they will persecute and martyr my saints in many ways, and those who call on the name of the Lord shall be saved.
 Turn to me now, and cleanse your hearts from their lying words.
 You have heaped words of death and destruction to yourselves in complete ignorance of your own history.
 I challenge you to study the history of the books I didn’t write that you elevate above my own words.
 Study who the authors really were, for they authored great lies into their books, for you will know them by their fruits.
 Many of these books have been made the standard in your seminaries; search it out, for it is true!
 If you will be diligent in these matters and hold to me, then I will lead you into all truth, and you will finally understand the mystery of Godliness of which you are.
 But even the great mystery has been cheapened in your minds and hearts by their lies; that great mystery is one new man taken from Judean and Gentile alike, where there is no more wall of separation, for that wall is done away in me.
 Many of you cling to an Old Testament verse taken out of context: ignorantly thinking that you must support genocidal maniacs to be blessed by me.
 I bless those who have been called by my name, and though I cause it to rain on the righteous and unrighteous alike, all blessings are in me, Christ Jesus your Lord, the true Lord of Lords and true King of Kings.
 Therefore, turn to me in repentance, for you have taken the lies of Jezebel as gospel truth, and you have heaped wrath to yourselves in so doing; for I will even give my children according to their works, though I will not judge you by your sins.
-I am the Lamb of God chosen before the foundation of the World.
+I am the Lamb of God chosen before the foundation of the World.
-I am a warrior King sent by Yahweh.
+I am a warrior King sent by Yahweh.
-I am he whom the heavens must receive until the times of restitution of all things.
+I am he whom the heavens must receive until the times of restitution of all things.
-I am he who was baptized by John the Baptist when the spirit descended like a dove to the sound of my Father’s own voice.
+I am he who was baptized by John the Baptist when the spirit descended like a dove to the sound of my Father’s own voice.
-I am he who came to my own and who was rejected, a man of sorrows who paid the highest price for you all.
+I am he who came to my own and who was rejected, a man of sorrows who paid the highest price for you all.
-I am greater than all except my Father, Yahweh.
+I am greater than all except my Father, Yahweh.
-I am Yeshua HaMashiach. also known as Jesus Christ. and ιησου χριστου in Greek and in many other
+I am Yeshua HaMashiach. also known as Jesus Christ. and ιησου χριστου in Greek and in many other

 142